qstainless/triangles_and_rectangles/README.md

 #### Summary:
 This C program asks the user for the dimensions of three sides of a triangle.
-If the side dimensions can make a valid triangle, the program will use those valies to calculate the permiter and the area of the valid triangle.
+If the side dimensions can make a valid triangle, the program will use those values to calculate the permiter and the area of the valid triangle.
 The program exits if it is not a valid triangle.

 The program then asks the user for a width and length of a rectangle, calculates the area of the rectangle, and compares it to the area of the valid triangle.